-If there’s one downside to e-biking that the majority e-bike owners would agree is the most hassling, it’s cost.
+If there’s one downside to e-biking that the majority of e-bike owners would agree is the most hassling, it’s cost.
 E-bikes may offer game-changing advantages, but most of them — especially the models truly worth the dough – almost always belong in the “big-ticket” category.
 Indeed, this is why buying an e-bike can be compared to no less than purchasing any kind of large-scale vehicle such as a car.

 This rings true for most countries, which is why most people tend to rely on loans when buying the e-bike that suits them, regardless of how lofty its price is.
-And if you reside in Canada, you are in luck, because there’s a relatively numerous amount of financing options you can choose from.
+And if you reside in Canada, you are in luck, because there’s relatively numerous amount of financing options you can choose from.

 In this post, we will outline all of them and talk at large about Canada’s e-bike financing as a whole.